naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Annoyed: Why are you guys acting like this?

-Sticky: Oh, we're not acting.
+Sticky Angry: Oh, we're not acting.
 We really are like this.

 %